On this page

 You can also get assistance from the Worker’s Advocate.

 Your claim file contains a lot of information about you that informs decisions about your claim—from determining entitlement and benefits to assessing medical conditions, treatment, fitness for employment and rehabilitation.

 You are entitled to see your file.
 As well, your employer is entitled to see information that is relevant to an issue which is the subject of a review or an appeal.

 If your employer has made a request to access relevant information from your claim file relating to a review or appeal of a decision, you have 14 days to respond or object to the relevancy of the information.
-If there is a dispute about the relevancy of the information, the President of the Yukon Workers' Compensation Health and Safety Board will determine what information is relevant to the issue on review or appeal, which can be further appealed to the appeal tribunal.
+If there is a dispute about the relevancy of the information, the President of the Workers' Safety and Compensation Board will determine what information is relevant to the issue on review or appeal, which can be further appealed to the appeal tribunal.

 For access requests, please submit a Request for Disclosure form.
 Once the disclosure is prepared, you may come down to our offices and view the file under supervision.
 Or we can provide a copy.
 There is no charge for the first copy.
 After that, we charge a photocopying fee of $0.25 per page or $50 to copy the file.

 You can have a relative, friend or a lawyer to represent you during your appeal.
 Alternatively, as a worker, the Workers' Advocate or a union representative can represent you during the process.

 If you would like someone else to represent you, we need you to complete the Authorization of a Representative form to show us that you authorize their involvement.

 The Workers’ Advocate is appointed by the Minister of Justice and acts independently of the Workers’ Safety and Compensation Board.